asouvanlasy/drestation/about.md

 ### What's New

-- Launched this website on March 30, 2022

-- Begun my journey documenting various things.
+- Launched this website and begun my journey documenting various things (March 30, 2022).